Ecommerce packaging: everything you need to know

 Finally, you can also consider turning to full-service packaging design agencies.
 While these agencies have traditionally mostly worked on primary and secondary packaging design, ecommerce packaging is an increasing share of their business.

-If we had to pick just seven words to describe what’s going on with ecommerce packaging these days, we’d use these: sustainability, eye-catching design, customisation & packaging inserts.
+If we had to pick just seven words to describe what’s going on with ecommerce packaging, we’d use these: sustainability, eye-catching design, customisation & packaging inserts.

 And it makes sense.
-With the growing emphasis on providing a great customer experience for the shopper, these trends reflect the values of a modern consumer.
+With the growing emphasis on providing a great customer experience, these trends reflect the values of a modern consumer.

-The growing emphasis on sustainability, the quest for innovation, personalized experiences and moments of delight or surprise.
+The growing emphasis on sustainability, the quest for innovation, personalised experiences, and moments of delight or surprise.

 Sustainability

 At the forefront of this change is the sustainability revolution.
-A notable shift is evident among consumers, policy-makers and businesses alike: an understanding that need to prioritise sustainability in ecommerce.
+A notable shift is evident among consumers, policy-makers, and businesses alike.
+An understanding that we need to prioritise sustainability in ecommerce.

 Many consumers are showing a clear preference for sustainably packaged products despite economic uncertainties.
-And a significant portion are willing to pay more for such options.
+And a significant portion is willing to pay more for such options.

-In recent years, sustainable packaging has seen an increasing number of innovative materials being used, but also leaps in the circular economy.
+In recent years, sustainable packaging has seen an increasing number of innovative materials being used, further emphasising the shift to a sustainable packaging future.

 Eye-catching design